jbolns/LOKAL_for_Kafka/SETUP_GUIDANCE.md

 # LOKAL for Kafka (setup guidance)
 This file contains rough setup and usage instructions for LOKAL for Kafka (LfK).

 Please note that the guidance is intended for developers who understand both Kafka and Python and is meant only as illustrative rough guidance.

-LfK is meant to be integrated in other systems.
+LfK is being open-sourced in a generic alpha version to allow integration into broader ecosystems.
 Actual setup requires considering the specific needs of the broader ecosystem.
 This may call for significant changes to anything and everything covered in this guidance.

+For the same reason, please also note the software is not nor tries to be a production-ready solution.
+While basic testing has been done to ensure a degree of operability and robustness, LfK as not been tested in its final intended setting – this is only logically possible upon integrating it into a broader ecosystem.

+Linting pending.

 ## Prerequisites
 This section covers the steps needed to set up the basic Kafka and Python infrastructure needed to run LfK.